Arab citizens of Israel: Settled

-Bedouin (nomadic)
+Bedouin

 According to the Foreign Affairs Minister of Israel, 110,000 Bedouins live in the Negev, 50,000 in the Galilee, and 10,000 in the central region of Israel.

 Prior to the establishment of Israel in 1948, there were an estimated 65,000–90,000 Bedouin living in the Negev.
 The 11,000 who remained were relocated by the Israeli government in the 1950s and 1960s to an area in the northeastern Negev comprising 10% of the Negev desert.
 The Israeli government built seven development towns for the Bedouin between 1979 and 1982.
 Around half the Bedouin population live in these towns, the largest of which is the city of Rahat, others being Ar'arat an-Naqab (Ar'ara BaNegev), Bir Hadaj, Hura, Kuseife, Lakiya, Shaqib al-Salam (Segev Shalom) and Tel as-Sabi (Tel Sheva).
+In 2005, Bedouin were estimated to amount to 10% of the Arab citizens of Israel.
 Approximately 40–50% of Bedouin citizens of Israel live in 39–45 unrecognized villages that are not connected to the electrical grid and water mains.
-A study published by the Taub Center for Social Policy Studies in 2017 found that Bedouins has the lowest achievements in the Arab sector on all indices: bagrut scores, rates of college graduates, and fields of employment.
+A study published by the Taub Center for Social Policy Studies in 2017 found that Bedouins have the lowest achievements in the Arab sector on all indices: bagrut scores, rates of college graduates, and fields of employment.
 As they tend to be the least educated.